-&lt;sup>4This relationship between existential uncertainty and idle time is not unique to this refugee context; it echoes the observations of psychologist Victor Frankel in the concentration camps of Nazi Germany: "A man who could not see the end of his "provisional existence" was not able to aim at an ultimate goal in life....
-The unemployed worker, for example, is in a similar position.
+&lt;sup>7This relationship between existential uncertainty and idle time is not unique to this refugee context; it echoes the observations of psychologist Victor Frankel in the concentration camps of Nazi Germany: "A man who could not see the end of his "provisional existence" was not able to aim at an ultimate goal in life.....The unemployed worker, for example, is in a similar position.
 His existence has become provisional and in a certain sense he cannot live for a future or aim at a goal." (p.70)

-&lt;sup>5In addition to the margins of variation described above, our setting further allows us to explore questions along two important dimensions of heterogeneity: respondent gender and baseline level of depression.
-Neither is the central objective of this study but both have important implications for policy; we discuss each in detail in the body of the paper.
+&lt;sup>8In addition to the margins of variation described above, our setting further allows us to explore questions around three important features of the respondent, each of which is likely to mediate the effectiveness of our employment program: baseline levels of sociability, depression, and respondent gender.
+While not the central objective of this study, these features have important implications for the generalizability of our results; we discuss each in detail in the body of the paper.